fatiyildiz/AWS---Cloud-Infrastructure/README.md

 ## Description

-The fatihyildiz Blog Page Application aims to deploy blog application as a web application written Django Framework on AWS Cloud Infrastructure.
-This infrastructure has Application Load Balancer with Auto Scaling Group of Elastic Compute Cloud (EC2) Instances and Relational Database Service (RDS) on defined VPC.
-Also, The Cloudfront and Route 53 services are located in front of the architecture and manage the traffic in secure.
-User is able to upload pictures and videos on own blog page and these are kept on S3 Bucket.
-This architecture will be created by Firms DevOps Guy.
+The Blog Page Application aims to deploy a blog application as a web application written by Django Framework on AWS Cloud Infrastructure.
+This infrastructure has an Application Load Balancer with Auto Scaling Group of Elastic Compute Cloud (EC2) Instances and Relational Database Service (RDS) on defined VPC.
+Also, The Cloudfront and Route 53 services are located in front of the architecture and manage the traffic securely.
+The user is able to upload pictures and videos on their own blog page and these are kept on S3 Bucket.
+Cloud engineers will create this architecture.

 ## Problem Statement

 ![Project_004](capstone.jpg)

-- Your company has recently ended up a project that aims to serve as Blog web application on isolated VPC environment.
+- Your company has recently ended up with a project that aims to serve as a Blog web application in an isolated VPC environment.
 You and your colleagues have started to work on the project.
-Your Developer team has developed the application and you are going to deploy the app in production environment.
+Your Developer team has developed the application and you are going to deploy the app in a production environment.

-- Application is coded by fatihyildiz Fullstack development team and given you as DevOps team.
-App allows users to write their own blog page to whom user registration data should be kept in separate MySQL database in AWS RDS service and pictures or videos should be kept in S3 bucket.
-The object list of S3 Bucket containing movies and videos is recorded on DynamoDB table.
+- The application is coded by the Fullstack development team and given to you as the DevOps team.
+The app allows users to write their own blog page to whom user registration data should be kept in a separate MySQL database in AWS RDS service and pictures or videos should be kept in the S3 bucket.
+The object list of the S3 Bucket containing movies and videos is recorded on the DynamoDB table.

-- The web application will be deployed using Django framework.
+- The web application will be deployed using the Django framework.

 - The Web Application should be accessible via web browser from anywhere in secure.

-- You are requested to push your program to the project repository on the Github.
-You are going to pull it into the webservers in the production environment on AWS Cloud.
+- Please push your program to the project repository on GitHub.
+You are going to pull it into the web servers in the production environment on AWS Cloud.

-In the architecture, you can configure your infrastructure using the followings,
+In the architecture, you can configure your infrastructure using the following,

   - The application stack should be created with new AWS resources.